tanhongit/prometheus-dockercompose/README.md

+:whale Docker configuration for an instance of Prometheus using docker-compose.

 # What is Prometheus?

 Prometheus is a free software application used for event monitoring and alerting.
 It records metrics in a time series database built using an HTTP pull model, with flexible queries and real-time alerting.